zangassis/zangassis/README.md

 - ⚡ Fun fact: ...
 -->

+My name is Assis Zang.
+I'm a developer and technology article writer.

 For me, developing apps is more than solving problems, it's making the world a better and more beautiful place to live! ✨ That's why I love what I do, I use my knowledge, experience and creativity to build solutions on the .NET platform with relational and non-relational databases.💖